Benefit from the BEST Solar Deals in 2024 and SAVE hundreds per year on your bills!

 The global cumulative installed solar PV capacity surge is a testament to the world's growing commitment to renewable energy.
 According to Statista, as of 2022, the global cumulative solar PV capacity amounted to 1,177 gigawatts, with approximately 239 gigawatts of new PV capacity installed that same year.

-Solar PV technology has seen significant growth and development over the years, and it is expected to continue growing in the future due to its numerous advantages, including its abundance, renewability, and cleanliness.
+Solar PV technology has grown significantly and is expected to continue growing due to its numerous advantages, including its abundance, renewability, and cleanliness.

 Here is the overview of the statistics of the solar industry according to IEA and Statista

-1. Solar energy is the most abundant energy resource on earth
+3. Solar energy is the most abundant energy resource on earth.

-1. Solar panels are made of large amounts of aluminium, copper, and glass, and 90%–97% of solar panel materials can be recycled and reused for other purposes when they break down
+4. Solar panels are made of large amounts of aluminium, copper, and glass, and 90%–97% of solar panel materials can be recycled and reused for other purposes when they break down.

-1. Solar energy users save about 35 tons of CO2 emissions and 75 million barrels of oil yearly
+5. Solar energy users save about 35 tons of CO2 emissions and 75 million barrels of oil yearly.

-The solar PV industry has witnessed remarkable growth over the years, driven by advancements in technology, government incentives, and increased awareness of the environmental benefits of solar energy.
+The solar PV industry has witnessed remarkable growth, driven by technological advancements, government incentives, and increased awareness of solar energy's environmental benefits.
 According to recent data, the solar PV market is projected to grow at a compound annual growth rate of over 20% between 2021 and 2026.

 One of the key drivers of this growth is the declining prices of solar panels.
 However, this may not be the case in most countries, as the United Kingdom (UK) has witnessed a surprising price rise in solar panels.